idaholab/moose/framework/doc/content/source/vectorpostprocessors/ExtraIDIntegralVectorPostprocessor.md

 - [!param](/VectorPostprocessors/ExtraIDIntegralVectorPostprocessor/id_name): list of extra IDs by which to separate integrals

-!alert note title=Vector names / CSV output column names The `ExtraIDIntegralVectorPostprocessor` declares a vector for each variable, named after the variable, holding the values of the integrals computed.
+!alert note title=Vector names / CSV output column names `ExtraIDIntegralVectorPostprocessor` declares a vector for each variable, named after the variable, holding the values of the integrals computed.

 ## Example Syntax